 Zinfandel and Grilled BBQ Ribs

 Perhaps the holy grail of pairing is Zinfandel and BBQ Beef Ribs.
-In this instance we are talking about Grilled ribs, which are cooked quickly over an open flame.
+In this instance, we are talking about Grilled ribs, which are cooked quickly over an open flame.
 Grilled meats have a charred and caramelized flavour.
 Rich and fruity, Zinfandel is sturdy enough to stand up to the assertive nature of the charred flavours of grilled ribs.
-The black cherry, plum and blackberry jam flavours are an amazing contrast to the grilled flavors of the BBQ ribs.
+The black cherry, plum and blackberry jam flavours are an amazing contrast to the grilled flavours of the BBQ ribs.
 Zinfandel also has a bright acidity to keep you feeling refreshed in the warm weather you may be enjoying your BBQ ribs in.

 Baco Noir, Cabernet Sauvignon, Syrah, and Cabernet Franc all make wonderful dance partners to grilled BBQ Ribs due to their body and fruity flavour.
 If you’re adding a bit of sauce to the ribs, Barbera and Doclectto have the right balance of acidity and tannin to hold up to the sauce, while not crushing the delicate meat flavours of the ribs.